- Eligibility for the Student Training Allowance

 - A maximum of 170 weeks over your lifetime.

-A dependent is a Canadian citizen or a permanent resident who normally lives with the student and can be:
+A dependant is a Canadian citizen or a permanent resident who normally lives with the student and can be:

 - a child (natural, adopted or stepchild) 17 years old or younger; and/or